gchen605/gchen605.github.io/_resources/3d-print.md

 ## Printing the model
 1. Save the G-Code to a flash drive
 2. Turn on the printer (rear of machine)
-3. Check to see that the correct filament is loaded (If not, see Changing Filament)
+3. Check to see that the correct filament is loaded (If not, see Changing Filament in the [handbook](https://help.prusa3d.com/product/core-one))
 4. Clean build plate (Use a kimiwipe + isopropyl alcohol)
 5. Plug in flash drive
 6. Print